mattcroat/joy-of-code/posts/animation-with-svelte/animation-with-svelte.md

 </style>
 ```

-To avoid overlap transitions we set the `delay` value to the `duration` and set the position of the element to `absolute` to help avoid issues but it's optional.
+To avoid overlap for the transitions we set the `delay` value to the `duration` and set the position of the element to `absolute` to help avoid issues but it's optional.

 Inside `+layout.ts` we're going to pass the `url` that updates when it changes.